Investing: What is IRR?

 Furthermore, internal rate of returns are paramount in management’s course for their respective business.
 Management looks for projects with the highest IRR because it is the most efficient use of their capital.

-Additionally, any rate of return over US T-Bills, or potentially purchase of the company’s own stock, creates value for shareholders.
+Additionally, returns that surpass US T-Bills and stock buybacks create value for shareholders.
 The actual rate of return often differs from that of the calculated IRR.
 However, this metric gives management an idea of which avenue to explore.

 IRR In Business